-Many of these adverts can be found in UK publications such as Battle, Tiger, Victor, Look-In, Star Wars Weekly, The Mighty World of Marvel, Return of the Jedi, Empire Strikes Back and various other weekly titles.
-The adverts can be found on glossy print endpapers and back pages as well as on cheaper newsprint.
+Many of these adverts can be found in UK publications such as Battle, Tiger, Victor, Eagle, Look-In, Star Wars Weekly, The Mighty World of Marvel, Return of the Jedi, Empire Strikes Back, Starburst and other UK titles.
+The adverts are produced on glossy print endpapers and back pages, as well as on cheaper newsprint.

+1978.
 KP Outer Spacers

-Star Wars Weekly advert 1978
+1978.
+Star Wars Weekly advert

-Star Wars Weekly comic Palitoy 1st 12 offer!
+1978.
+Star Wars Weekly comic Palitoy First 12 offer!

-Star Wars Weekly Letraset offer!
+1978.
+Star Wars Weekly Letraset offer

 Another 1978 Star Wars Weekly offer, this time a chance to win one of 50 Star Wars letrasets.

+1978.
 Star Wars Helix School Products

-Star Wars Force Beam 1978
+1978.
+Star Wars Force Beam

 This colourful 1978 advert from Loydale Limited shows the Force Beam toy light saber that was available to buy in red and green colours.

+1978.
 UK Official Star Wars Fan Club advert

+1978.
 C-3PO gives a FREE plug for the new Close Encounters film!

-1978 Valance the Droid Hunter!
+1978.
+Valance the Droid Hunter!